AndersGMadsen/comsocsci2021group3/index.md

 where |E| denotes the number of links.
 As seen, the network is very sparse (since the density is closer to 0 than 1) and this is what we expect from real world networks.
 #### Degree (plots log-trans: mean median min max)
 Now we turn to the distributions of the node degrees in the network.
-Since we are working with a directed network we will have both an in- and an out-degree for each Philosopher.
-Naturally, the sum of the in and out-degrees must be identical since _what goes around comes around_.
+Since we are working with a directed network, we will have both an in- and an out-degree for each philosopher.
+Naturally, the sum of the in and out-degrees must be identical since what goes around comes around.

 <iframe align=middle id="serviceFrameSend" width="100%" height="684" frameborder="0" src="plot1.html"></iframe>

-As seen, the average in- and out-degree are the same (what goes around must come around).
+As seen, the average in- and out-degree is the same (what goes around must come around).
 Since we have log-log transformed the x- and y-axis in the plot, it is apparent that the degree distribution is not normally distributed, but instead is very heavy tailed - meaning that we have some very high degree nodes relative to the averages.
 In layman terms, this simply means that some philosophers have alot of in and out-going links.

 #### Top 5 in/out degree
 But who are the top 10 philosophers in terms of in/out-degree?
 The table below shows exactly that.